Keith K. Crow

 Complete a Waste Audit

-I will conduct a waste audit - including recyclables and compost - to understand how much waste I create and where I can reduce the most.
+I will conduct a waste audit of my trash and recycling to understand how much waste I create and create a plan for where I can reduce the most.

 Kitchen